Xen OpenBSD HVM Guest

 serial = "pty"

 After adding our config, we can start the VM and do the installation.
-Connect with a VNC Client of your choice, is normally use the VNC Viewer from RealVNC on my Mac or iPad.
-VNC uses the Port 5900 but Xen will search for a free Port if it is already in use.
-If you have only one VM running it is that port, if you have multiple it is always + 1 per running VM.
-To connect you only need the IP from your Xen Host plus the Port if it is not the Default one.
-As I wrote above, I changed the default Console to the Serial Console because I do not need a UI for most of my VMs.
+Connect with a VNC client of your choice.
+I normally use the VNC Viewer from RealVNC on my Mac or iPad.
+VNC uses the Port 5900, but Xen will search for a free port if it is already in use.
+If you have only one VM running, it is that port; if you have several, it is always + 1 per running VM.
+To connect, you only need the IP from your Xen host, plus the port if it is not the default one.
+As I wrote above, I changed the default console to the serial console because I do not need a UI for most of my VMs.

 sudo xl create -f /etc/xen/openbsd.cfg